RICHMOND RIVER COUNTY COUNCIL

 Agency Information Guide

 Richmond River County Council was constituted by Proclamation on 25 November 1959 and has been delegated with the responsibility for flood mitigation activities for Ballina, Lismore and Richmond Valley councils.
-Council’s Proclamation was amended most recently on 5 September 2008, when natural resource management was formally incorporated as a Council function.
+Council’s Proclamation was amended most recently on 5 September 2008, when natural resource management in relation to flood mitigation activities was formally incorporated as a Council function.

 |Ballina Shire Council||Lismore City Council||Richmond Valley Council|